firebase/genkit/docs/rag.md

 ### Write your own retrievers

 It's also possible to create your own retriever.
-This is useful if your documents are managed in a document store that is not supported in Genkit (eg: MySQL, Google Drive, etc.).
+This is useful if your documents are managed in a document store that is not supported in Genkit (eg:
+MySQL, Google Drive, etc.).
 The Genkit SDK provides a flexible `defineRetriever` method that lets you provide custom code for fetching documents.
-You can also define custom retrievers that build on top of existing retrievers in Genkit and apply advanced RAG techniques (ex. reranking or prompt extensions) on top.
+You can also define custom retrievers that build on top of existing retrievers in Genkit and apply advanced RAG techniques (such as reranking or prompt extensions) on top.

 ```javascript
 import {